 Assistant Governors, as defined by the Board of directors of RI, shall be excused from this requirement.

 Section 3 – Termination.
-A member, other than an Honorary Member, who fails to attend as required shall be asked to show cause, in writing by a specified date, why their membership of this club should not be terminated.
+A member, other than an Honorary Member, who fails to attend as required shall be asked to show written cause why their membership of this club should not be terminated.
+Such cause must be provided within ten (10) days.
 Failure to provide good and sufficient written reasons, in the opinion of the Board, and failure to respond, shall result in termination of a person’s membership.
 The Board may, for good and sufficient reasons, consent to attendance that is not as required.

 Section 4 – Consecutive Absences.
 Unless granted leave by the Board in accordance with Article 6 – Excused Absences, Section 2 – Leave, or otherwise excused by the Board for good and sufficient reasons; each member who fails to attend or make up six (6) consecutive regular meetings shall be deemed to have requested termination of membership in this club.
 That deemed request shall be put to the Board by the Secretary, and the Board shall determine the matter by majority vote.
 The Secretary shall advise the former member in writing that their membership of this club has been terminated.
 Prior to the Board taking any action under this section, the member shall be given at least ten (10) days’ written notice of such pending action and an opportunity to submit a written answer to the Board.
 The member shall have the right to appear before the Board to state the member’s case.
 Notice shall be by personal delivery or by registered letter to the member’s last known address.